Joao-Peterson/linkedin-tools/README.md

 # Linkedin Tools

-Chrome extension that brings more tools for Linkdin, like better downloads and other stuff.
+Chrome extension that brings more tools for Linkedin, like better downloads and other stuff.

 ![](images/article.png)